aldy505/bob/README.md

 ## Usage

-It's not ready for large-scale production yet (I've already using it on one of my projects).
+It's not ready for large-scale production yet (although I've already using it on one of my projects).
 But, the API is probably close to how you'd do things on Squirrel.

 ### Create a table